MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2019.md

  For more information about installing Service Manager with AlwaysOn availability groups, [refer here](../scsm/sql-always-on.md).

 ## Upgrade to SQL 2017

  The following steps provide information about upgrading to SQL 2017.

   > [!NOTE]
-  > -	Upgrade process to SQL 2017 uninstalls the reporting services, ensure to migrate required reports such as   backup reporting DB and encryption keys.
+  > Upgrade process to SQL 2017 uninstalls the reporting services, ensure to migrate required reports such as backup reporting DB and encryption keys.

 **Use the following steps to upgrade from SQL 2016 to 2017**:

 1. Upgrade to SQL 2017.
 2. Install SQL 2017 reporting services (SSRS), and launch the reporting services configuration manager to use the existing reporting DB, restore encryption keys.
 Configure the Web service URL and Web portal URL   .
 3. Use the same values for reporting server Web service virtual directory and Web portal URL that you had before initiating the upgrade process for SQL 2017.
-4. Configure the SSRS as per the details shared [here](https://docs.microsoft.com/system-center/scsm/prepare-remote-ssrs?view=sc-sm-1801).
+4. Configure the SSRS as per the details shared [here](https://docs.microsoft.com/system-center/scsm/prepare-remote-ssrs).
-5. [**Optional**] To enable CLR strict security, run the following script on each of the service manager databases.
+5. [**Optional**] To enable CLR strict security, run the [following script](#enable-clr-strict-security) on each of the Service Manager databases.
 By default, CLR strict security is disabled after you upgrade to SQL 2017.

+## Upgrade to SQL 2019

+The following steps provide information about upgrading to SQL 2019.

+ > [!NOTE]
+ > - You must use Cumulative Update 7 (CU7) or later with SQL 2019.
+ > - Use ODBC 17.3 or later, and MSOLEDBSQL 18.2 or later.
+ > - Upgrade process to SQL 2019 uninstalls the reporting services, ensure to migrate required reports such as backup reporting DB and encryption keys.

+ **Use the following steps to upgrade from SQL 2017 to 2019**:

+1. Upgrade to SQL 2019.
+2. Install SQL 2019 reporting services (SSRS), and launch the reporting services configuration manager to use the existing reporting DB, restore encryption keys.
+Configure the Web service URL and Web portal URL   .
+3. Use the same values for reporting server Web service virtual directory and Web portal URL that you had before initiating the upgrade process for SQL 2019.
+4. Configure the SSRS as per the details shared [here](https://docs.microsoft.com/system-center/scsm/prepare-remote-ssrs).
+5. [**Optional**] To enable CLR strict security, run the [following script](#enable-clr-strict-security) on each of the Service Manager databases.
+By default, CLR strict security is disabled after you upgrade to SQL 2019.

+### Enable CLR strict security

+   Optional.
+Use the following script to enable CLR strict security.

    ```
    -- Do this only for SQL server version 2017 and more